When a loved one offers to help you

 How do you tend to answer when someone says, “What can I do to help?” or ‘is there anything I can do?”

-For most PTSD sufferers, the answer is often, “Oh nothing, I’m ok” or “ I don’t know what will help”.
+For many PTSD sufferers, the answer is often, “Oh nothing, I’m ok” or “ I don’t know what will help”.
 With PTSD is so difficult to put into words how you feel, let alone what someone else can do to help.
 But it’s so important to get help where you can, and people feel good when they finally feel like they can do something to help – it’s a win-win situation.

 What can help?

-As you speak with your friends and family remember that it is better to ask for help directly with a specific thing that they can do.
+As you speak with your friends and family remember that it is often better to ask for help directly with a specific thing that they can do.
 But how can they do something for you if you don’t know what will help?